 You clap your hands.

-To strengthen your teeth,
+To strengthen teeth,

-It is useful to chew nails.
+It's good to chew nails.

 Is this the right advice?